61tiger/cozy-bear-emulation/README.md

 This repository documents a complete two-phase APT29 adversary emulation executed against a controlled Active Directory lab environment.
-Every technique is attributed to a real, publicly documented APT29 campaign — no MITRE evaluation scenarios, no simulations.
+Every technique is attributed to a real, publicly documented APT29 campaign but customized to evade modern defenses.

 The emulation uses Havoc C2 with a custom profile mimicking NOBELIUM HTTP traffic patterns, and targets zero detections across both Elastic EDR and Windows Defender.

-**Fake target organization:** Meridian Analytics Group — a fictional DC-based policy research firm, the type of organization SVR routinely targets.
+**Fake target organization:** PolarWinds — a fictional DC-based policy research firm, the type of organization SVR routinely targets.

 ---